Joshua Byun is a PhD Candidate in the Department of Political Science at the University of Chicago.

-Prior to his graduate studies, Joshua served as the personal interpreter to South Korea’s Chairman of the Joint Chiefs of Staff.
-In this capacity, he assisted the Chairman during all interactions with English-speaking foreign partners, including the Commander of the U.S. Forces Korea (CDRUSFK), Commander of the U.S. Pacific Command (CDRPACOM), and the Chairman of the U.S. Joint Chiefs of Staff (CJCS).
+Before coming to Chicago, Joshua served as the personal interpreter to South Korea’s Chairman of the Joint Chiefs of Staff.
+In this capacity, Joshua assisted the Chairman during all interactions with English-speaking foreign partners, including the Commander of the U.S. Forces Korea (CDRUSFK), Commander of the U.S. Pacific Command (CDRUSPACOM), and the Chairman of the U.S. Joint Chiefs of Staff (CJCS).